Provided by: Ragnar Vorel / unsplash.com

-The City The guide was updated:Nestled between the Pacific Ocean and the San Francisco Bay, the "Golden Gate City," is situated on the tip of a peninsula in northern California.
+The City The guide was updated:Nestled between the Pacific Ocean and the San Francisco Bay, the Golden Gate City is situated on the tip of a peninsula in northern California.

 San Francisco’s charm lies in its neighborhoods, which give the city its utter uniqueness.
 Union Square is in the heart of the city and the hub of the shopping district.
 North Beach is known for its Italian heritage, bakeries and restaurants.
 The Marina District has some of the most elegant homes in San Francisco, and the waterfront is where shopping and dining are at their best.

-The Castro District has the highest concentration of gay/lesbian population of any city in America.
-Steep streets and brightly painted Victorian houses, imaginative boutiques and bars, and the largest Gay Pride Parade are found in this area.
-Yerba Buena Gardens is the cultural heart of the city, where community, entertainment, arts and pop culture come together.
+The Castro District has the highest concentration of LGBTQA+ population of any city in America.
+Steep streets and brightly painted Victorian houses, imaginative boutiques and bars are found in this area.
+The largest Gay Pride Parade takes place here, too.